javelit/docs/content/develop/quick-references/_index.md

 <h5>Cheatsheet</h5>

-A dense list of Jeamlit commands with example syntax.
+A dense list of Javelit commands with example syntax.

 </RefCard>